 Starting university is a daunting time for most students.
 The care leavers’ contact will be in touch with you regularly during the few weeks before you start at York and continuing through your first term here.
 The care leavers’ contact can support you with the logistics of organising your move to York and ensuring you have everything you need in your accommodation.

 Through the Student Buddying Scheme you will be put in touch with a second or third year student.
 This student buddy/ mentor will help you settle into university life and get the most out of your first year here.

 In addition to the Financial Support and Flexible Accommodation Contracts, detailed under 'Things to know before you arrive', there is other support, detailed below, available to ensure you get the most out of your time at University.

 Support renting private sector accommodation

 After your first year at York you may decide to rent shared private sector accommodation that requires a UK based rent guarantor.
-If you don’t have a UK based guarantor, through the Rent Guarantee Scheme, the University will consider acting as your guarantor in order to enable you to rent in the private sector.
+If you don’t have a UK based guarantor, the University will either act as your guarantor through the Rent Guarantee Scheme, or will cover the administration fee charged by a private rent guarantor service (e.g Housing Hand), in order to enable you to rent in the private sector.